ilo21/fpExplorer/README.md

 - Install [Anaconda](https://www.anaconda.com/products/individual) Python Distribution.
 - Create a separate environment for the development.
   - From [yml](https://github.com/ilo21/fpExplorer/blob/main/environment_info/fpExplorer_env.yml) file:
     - Download or clone the repository.
-Open Anaconda navigator and start CMD.exe Prompt.
+Open Anaconda navigator and start CMD.exe Prompt (on MacOS: open Terminal).
 Change directory to the folder where yml file is located and type (replace "Path_to_cloned_repo" with your own path):
     ```
     cd C:\Path_to_cloned_repo\fpExplorer\environment_info
     ```
     - Next, type:
     ```
     conda env create -f fpExplorer_env.yml
     ```
   - From scratch:
-      - Open Terminal and type:
+      - Open Anaconda navigator and start CMD.exe Prompt (Windows) or open Terminal (on MacOS) and type:
       ```
       conda create --name fpExplorer python=3.7
       ```
       - Change change your working environment to the new environment:
       ```
       conda activate fpExplorer
       ```
       - Install required packeges one by one:
       ```